eliascccc/rpa/README.md

 ## Job source examples

-The orchestrator supports two types of job sources: emails and queries.
+The runtime supports two types of job sources: emails and queries.

 #### Email-driven
 A user sends an email → Python validates and prepares the job → writes to `handover.json` → RPA executes UI actions → Python verifies and responds.